tmad4000/VoiceFlow/docs/DESIGN.md

 - Add brief delay before executing? (hurts responsiveness) → **Implemented as configurable delay**
 - "Cancel" voice command to undo last action? → **Implemented ("cancel that", "no wait")**
 - This might just be accepted behavior for voice control (still true for some apps)

 ---

+## Logic Guards & Race Condition Protections

+To prevent command leakage and ensure a smooth user experience, the following guards are implemented:

+### 1. Formatted Turn Synchronization
+- **Problem**: Commands were being typed because the "command executed" flag was reset after the interim turn, but before the final formatted turn arrived.
+- **Guard**: `resetUtteranceState()` is strictly deferred until `turn.isFormatted == true`.
+This ensures that the final "Wake up." or "Microphone off." strings are suppressed.

+### 2. Graceful Mode-Switch Delay
+- **Problem**: Voice commands that turn off the microphone would kill the connection before the words spoken *before* the command could be processed.
+- **Guard**: System commands that transition to `Off` or `Sleep` mode use a 500ms `asyncAfter` delay.
+This allows the server to finish transcribing the preceding dictation before the WebSocket closes.

+### 3. Escape Prefix Priority
+- **Problem**: "Say [shortcut phrase]" would sometimes trigger the shortcut before the "Say" prefix was analyzed.
+- **Guard**: The command engine performs an "Early Exit" if the first token of an utterance is "say".
+This guarantees that "say press enter" will never actually press the Enter key.

+### 4. Silence Threshold Overrides
+- **Problem**: The app felt rushed because AssemblyAI's default `max_turn_silence` (1.28s) was overriding our custom settings.
+- **Guard**: We explicitly pass `max_turn_silence` in the WebSocket query parameters, allowing "Extra Long" mode to support up to 5 seconds of silence.

+---